learning-zone/css-basics/scss-questions.md

 When the Sass is processed, it takes the variables we define for the `$font-stack` and `$primary-color` and outputs normal CSS with our variable values placed in the CSS.
 This can be extremely powerful when working with brand colors and keeping them consistent throughout the site.

-* **Nesting**: Basic nesting refers to the ability to have a declaration inside of a declaration.
+**ii) Nesting**: Basic nesting refers to the ability to have a declaration inside of a declaration.

 **SCSS Style**
 ```scss